 - 2 cups shredded cheese ( we used a mix of aged cheddar and gruyere)

-- First make the mashed potatoes.
-Peel the potatoes and place them in a pot with 1 tsp salt.
+- Peel the potatoes and place them in a pot with 1 tsp salt.
 Cover with water and bring to a boil.
 Cook until the potatoes are fork tender.
+About 10 mins.
 Drain them and put them back into the pot.
 Either rice them or mash them well and mix in the butter, milk and salt.
 Set aside.

 - While the potatoes are boiling, heat a large skillet on medium heat.
 Add the ground beef and break it up with a wooden spoon.
 Add the salt, onion and garlic powder and cook till the meat browns.
 Add the celery, carrots, onion and garlic.
 Cook for another couple mins and add the peas, Guinness, and beef bullion.

 - Cook till the liquid reduces in half.
 Make a slurry with the cornstarch and a little of the filling liquid in a small bowl till it fully combines.
 Add it to the filling and stir well.
 Cook until the mixture starts to thicken and then turn off the heat and set aside